sophiastrano/final_project-webworm/projectProposal.md

 While creating this web application, static design will be produced with consideration to C.R.A.P. principles and accessible UI.
 Our planned primary CSS/HTML framework would be Bootstrap, based on experience from a3.
 Dynamic behavior in this application would be covered by the server-side validation of quiz responses, as well as the pop-up of the quiz itself.

+Workflow: copy make an account and log-in from a3
+Once logged in: you can select the home page with reading and media about phishing there is a hyperlink to a page with an html form that submit answers to a quiz we present- four questions appear, enter responses, dynamically load the results to the user whheeeeee